YuanXiQWQ/lang-localisation-tool/README.md

 The code is derived from the [gitkraken-chinese](https://github.com/yk47g/gitkraken-chinese) project, specifically from the `compare.html` file constructed by [@DreamSaddle](https://github.com/DreamSaddle).
 This project is primarily maintained by me and is gradually being updated to the current `comparator.html`.
 Since I also manage a BSL shader Chinese localisation project, I have adapted `comparator.html` to suit Minecraft `.lang` files.

-> In the original project's `comparator.html`, the sections regarding the "Youdao Intelligent Cloud API" calls were not my code.
-> Since the original project did not include a license, and by default copyright law, this function may not be used directly,
-> I have removed this functionality from the current project.
-It may be rewritten in the future using `axios` (the original used jQuery’s `$.ajax()`), but for now it remains unimplemented.

 ### Installation